Skip to main content

 Read More

-1501 Fayetteville Street – James B. Alston House
+1501 Fayetteville Street – James B. and Annie C. Alston House

 This two-story, hip-roofed house is two bays wide and double-pile with a projecting two-story gable on the right end of the façade and a projecting canted bay on the south elevation.
-The earliest known occupant is James B. Alston (shoemaker) in 1925.
+The earliest known occupants are James B. and Annie C. Alston.

 Read More